turingschool/front-end-curriculum/projects/2DoBox-Pivot.md

 The application is able to count the number of characters inside of the input field in real time.

 * As the user types the character count should increment up.
-* If the user delets characters the character count should decrease.
+* If the user deletes characters the character count should decrease.

 ### Submit button disabled